Soft and fluffy yeast rolls filled with sweet strawberries. These Strawberry Rolls are a fun summer twist on traditional cinnamon rolls.

-- 2 tsp kosher salt
+- 2 teaspoon kosher salt

-- 4 cups all-purpose flour, plus 1-4 Tbsp
+- 4 cup all-purpose flour, plus 1-4 tablespoons*

-- 8 Tbsp unsalted butter
+- 8 Tablespoon unsalted butter

-- 3 Tbsp granulated sugar
+- 3 Tablespoon granulated sugar

-- 1/4 cup granulated sugar (or light brown sugar,
+- 1/4 cup light brown sugar,

-- 1/2 tsp kosher salt
+- 1/2 teaspoon kosher salt

-- 2 Tbsp cornstarch
+- 2 Tablespoon cornstarch

-- 3 Tbsp water
+- 3 Tablespoon water

 Cream Cheese Frosting:

-- 4 oz cream cheese, room temperature
+- 4 oz cream cheese, room temp

-- 1/4 cup unsalted butter, room temperature
+- 1/4 cup unsalted butter, room temp

-- 1 1/2 cup powdered sugar, sifted
+- 1 1/2 cup confectioners' sugar, sifted

 In the bowl of a stand mixer fitted with a hook attachment, combine dissolved yeast mixture, buttermilk, eggs, salt, and 1/4 cup sugar.
 Once combined, add 3 cups of flour, one cup at a time.
 Continue to mix and knead until combined.
 Add butter in three additions.
 Add remaining 1 cup of flour.
 Knead until dough is smooth and cleans the sides of the bowl.
 If dough is too sticky, add flour one tablespoon at a time.
 (I added 3 Tbsp)

 Transfer dough to a lightly greased bowl.
 Cover bowl with plastic wrap and let sit at room temperature for 60-90 minutes until dough has doubled in size.

 Punch down dough.
 Transfer to a lightly floured surface.
 Roll dough into a 16x12-inch rectangle.
 Spread cooled strawberry filling evenly over the dough, leaving a 1/2-inch border around all sides.

 Roll dough into a tight log, starting with the long side.
 It may get messy and some of the strawberry filling will try to escape.
 Slice log into 12 equal slices.
 Place slices in a parchment lined 13x9-inch baking sheet with sheet pan extenders.